...

 • Cadastral deed: This deed contains information about the location and size of the property as well as the CRU.

-• Purchase contract: The purchase contract for a property should include the CRU.
+• Purchase agreement: The purchase agreement for a property should include the CRU.

 Conclusion:

-The CRU is an important identifier for any property in Spain.
+The CRU is an important identifier for every property in Spain.
 It facilitates the identification of the property in official registers and thus simplifies administrative processes and transactions.

 Compare Listings